Andy FordHead of Conservation, Cairngorms National Park

 The European beaver is the first mammal to be reintroduced to the UK and is beginning to flourish in some parts of Scotland after a 400 year gap but is still threatened by lack of understanding of their ecosystem, methods of mitigation and unknown levels of persecution and killing.

-These lovable and remarkable mammals have a huge amount to offer us and can play a key role in the restoration of natural waterways, bringing a boom in biodiversity and amelioration of some of our worst environmental problems, including flooding, drought and pollution, as well as assisting a growth in ecotourism.
+These remarkable mammals have a huge amount to offer us and can play a key role in the restoration of natural waterways, bringing a boom in biodiversity and amelioration of some of our worst environmental problems, including flooding, drought and pollution, as well as assisting a growth in ecotourism

 Our list of speakers is still being finalised at the moment, but please see a list of speakers already confirmed across the page and below the subjects that our speakers will be covering: